 Health Check-ups and Fitness

 Before you even set foot on Kilimanjaro, a thorough physical examination by a healthcare provider is a must.
-Ensure your body is well-prepared for the demands of high-altitude trekking.
-Additionally, engaging in a fitness regime that includes cardiovascular, strength, and endurance training can significantly boost your physical readiness.
+Ensure your is well-prepared for the demands of high-altitude trekking.
+Additionally, engaging in a regime that includes cardiovascular, strength, and endurance training can significantly boost your physical readiness.

 Understanding Altitude Sickness